BHoM/documentation/docs/DevOps/Index.md

 ## What is DevOps?

 The word DevOps is a combination of the terms *development* and *operations*.
-The vision of DevOps is to have a smooth, streamlined and sophistical cycle for development, deployment and to provide improvements across the BHoM Community.
+The vision of DevOps is to have a smooth, streamlined and sophisticated cycle for development, deployment, and to provide improvements across the BHoM Community.

 This includes: